explosion/spaCy/website/docs/api/cli.md

 <Infobox title="New in v3.0" variant="warning">

-The `debug-data` command is now available as a subcommand of `spacy debug`.
+The `debug data` command is now available as a subcommand of `spacy debug`.
 It takes the same arguments as `train` and reads settings off the [`config.cfg` file](/usage/training#config) and optional [overrides](/usage/training#config-overrides) on the CLI.